(note: some team members are excluded from this page for privacy and security purposes)

 Rachel Thomas, M. Ed., is the Director of Sowers Education Group where she and a team of educators sow seeds of sex trafficking awareness and survivor empowerment.

-A graduate of UCLA with a Masters in Education and a personal survivor of human trafficking, Rachel has over 10 years’ experience in teaching, mentoring, corporate training, curriculum writing and public speaking.
+A graduate of UCLA with a Masters in Education and a personal survivor of human trafficking, Rachel has over 12 years’ experience in teaching, mentoring, corporate training, curriculum writing and public speaking.
 She has educated and inspired a wide range of audiences including teens, social service providers, churches, teachers, college students, and law enforcement.
 In each presentation, Rachel makes sure to incorporate three important yet often overlooked topics relating to domestic sex trafficking: 1) mind control and psychological coercion in trafficking, 2) pop culture’s glorification of casual sex and pimping, and 3) the CEO Pimp, who in contrast to Romeo Pimps and Gorilla Pimps swindles his prey under the guise of legitimate business.
-One of her organization’s proudest accomplishments is an intervention curriculum called Ending The Game; this curriculum is being used nationwide to help survivors break the bonds of attachment to the trafficking subculture.
+One of her organization’s proudest accomplishments is an intervention curriculum called Ending The Game; this curriculum is being used in over 100 facilities nationwide to help survivors break the bonds of attachment to traffickers and/or the lifestyle of commercial sexual exploitation.

-Since 2012, Rachel has reached over 20,000 live audience members and an estimated 2M more through media.
-Rachel has been featured on numerous media outlets including The New York Times Upfront Magazine and ABC’s Newsmakers with Adrienne Alpert.
-Rachel was also recently honored by Congressman Ed Royce of California’s 39th district and Los Angeles Supervisor Don Knabe for her leadership and trafficking prevention efforts.
+Since 2012, Rachel and the Sowers Team have reached over 50,000 live audience members and millions more through numerous media outlets including New Day Morning Show on CNN, Inside with Chris Cuomo: Anyone’s Daughter on HLN, The T.D.
+Jakes Show, The New York Times Upfront Magazine and ABC’s Newsmakers.
+Rachel was also honored by Congressman Ed Royce of California’s 39th district and Los Angeles Supervisor Don Knabe for her leadership and trafficking prevention efforts.
 View Rachel’s Resume

 A proud Detroit native and Michigan State alum, Lawrence is a man with a vision for greatness.
 He mentors boys, especially those being raised without fathers, and is actively involved in various organizations committed to raising better men.
 In the future, Lawrence plans to develop a character-building curriculum for boys without fathers.